 Q: What is your favorite word?

-Q: What turns you on creatively, emotionally, or spiritually?
+Q: What turns you on creatively, emotionally, and spiritually?

-Q: What turns you off creatively, emotionally, or spiritually?
+Q: What turns you off creatively, emotionally, and spiritually?

 Q: What sound or noise do you love?

 A: I love the sound of waves crashing on the shoreline.

 Q: What sound or noise do you hate?

 A: Any kind of shouts of hatred.